PetersOtto/yellow-link/README.md

 ## How to add an external Link

 Use the shortcut `link`.
 Insert text and URL separated by a semicolon.
+If text and URL are the same, then the URL followed by a simicolon is sufficient.

 ## Examples